 - Keep the dental implants clean, but only brush the top surface at first

-- The stitches that Dr. Gocke and Dr. Nguyen place will fall out on their own.
+- The stitches that Dr. Gocke and Dr. McAdams place will fall out on their own.
 At that point, you can use a regular, non-electric toothbrush for your teeth, which our office can provide.

 Dental Implants Frequently Asked Questions